 Charlie is leading the 23 Things for Digital Knowledge programme.
-Charlie provides support and training in the creation and use of Open Educational Resources (Open.Ed), advises on the use of Social Media Tools in Learning and Teaching, and runs Board Game Jam sessions for various groups at the University.
+Charlie provides support and training in the creation and use of Open Educational Resources (Open.Ed), provides copyright and licensing training across the university, advises on the use of Social Media Tools in Learning and Teaching, and runs Board Game Jam sessions.
 Rarely seen without an electronic device in her hand, Charlie is passionate about the uses of technology to enhance open education, access, and information sharing.
 A self-identified Librarian, she is studying a distance MSc in Information and Library Studies at Aberystwyth University.

 Learning Technology Advisor

 Susan is a previous 23 Things participant and keen supporter of the programme.

 Susan is currently leading the certified membership scheme (CMALT) provided by the Association for Learning Technology (ALT).
 CMALT is a peer-based professional accreditation scheme for people whose work involves learning technology.
 Susan is also the service lead for the assessment system QuestionMark Perception, and supports Collaborate (the virtual classroom/meeting service), and Top Hat (audience response system for lectures).